Ed Balls: Shadow Cabinet

-The new leader Ed Miliband appointed Balls Shadow Home Secretary on 8 October 2010, a job he held until 20 January 2011, when the resignation of Alan Johnson for "personal reasons" led Miliband to announce Balls as Labour's Shadow Chancellor of the Exchequer.
+Miliband appointed Balls Shadow Home Secretary on 8 October 2010, a job he held until 20 January 2011, when the resignation of Alan Johnson for "personal reasons" led to a reshuffle and Balls was appointed as Labour's Shadow Chancellor of the Exchequer.

 As Shadow Chancellor, Balls regularly appeared with Miliband at joint press conferences relating to Labour policy.
-Together with Miliband, Balls promoted a "five-point plan for jobs and growth" as Shadow Chancellor.
+Together with Miliband, Balls promoted a "five-point plan for jobs and growth".
 The plan was described as aimed at helping the UK economy, and would have involved reinstating the bonus tax to fund building more social homes, bringing forward long-term investment, cutting VAT to 17.5%, cutting VAT on home improvements to 5% for one year, and instigating a one-year National Insurance break.

 Balls declared in January 2012 that he would continue with the public sector pay freeze which led to opposition from Len McCluskey.
 He had a bruising exchange in the House of Commons with George Osborne regarding the Libor rate scandal, where Osborne accused Balls of being involved in the scandal.
 Conservative MPs became unhappy after Bank of England deputy governor, Paul Tucker denied encouragement to pressurise Barclays with Andrea Leadsom saying Osborne had made a mistake and should apologise.